Tacrine (By mouth)

 Treats certain symptoms of Alzheimer's disease, such as confusion or memory loss.
 Tacrine (Cognex®) was withdrawn from the US market in May 2012.

 How to Use This Medicine

-- Your doctor will tell you how much of this medicine to use and how often.
-Your dose may need to be changed several times in order to find out what works best for you.
-Do not use more medicine or use it more often than your doctor tells you to.
+- Take your medicine as directed.
+Your dose may need to be changed several times to find what works best for you.
 Never decrease your dose or suddenly stop this medicine unless your doctor tells you to.

 If a dose is missed:

 - This medicine should be given on a fixed schedule.
-If you miss a dose or forget to use your medicine, use it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine